Polyurea Spray Coatings

 - No Voc

-The spray-applied waterproofing system has been further developed over the last 20 years for use in the waterproofing industry for basement waterproofing, tanking, reservoir lining, roof and deck waterproof finishes, concrete and steel protection, tank lining and bund lining.
+The polyurea spray on waterproofing system has been further developed over the last 20 years for use in the waterproofing industry for basement waterproofing, tanking, reservoir lining, roof and deck waterproof finishes, concrete and steel protection, tank lining and bund lining.

 Polyprufe is fast curing which allows for quick installation even at very low temperatures and is water insensitive.
 Polyprufe creates a high quality, waterproof, elastic-sprayed membrane which has many advantages over traditional waterproofing systems.
 It is very cost-effective when compared to conventional solvent-based products.